jarlah/agreement-api/README.md

 # Agreement rest api

-Implemented with Spring Boot 3.
+Implemented with Spring Boot 3 and jersey starter.

 Another implementation of this repository, implemented with pure jersey, can be found at: